PradyumanThakur/login_interface_window_python/README.md

 ### Functionality

-Markup : * Default user is added with following Login credentials:
+Default user is added with following Login credentials:
 * email- johndoe1970@test.com
 * password- test

 		 * You can add multiple users by signing up.